iclighthouse/ICDex/docs/ICDexPair.md

 You should generate the account address directly using the following rule: `{owner = pair_canister_id; subaccount = ?your_accountId }`.
 - Step2
 Deposit funds to DepositAccount.
-    - DebitToken is DRC20/ICRC2 token: not needed to transfer funds to DepositAccount, but need to approve sufficient amount for PoolAccount.
+    - DebitToken is DRC20/ICRC2 token: not needed to transfer funds to DepositAccount, but need to approve sufficient amount PoolAccount could spend.
     - DebitToken is ICRC1 token: need to call icrc1_transfer to transfer the required funds (order amount + token_fee) to DepositAccount.
 - Step3
 Calling deposit() completes the deposit operation, the funds are deposited into PoolAccount, and TraderAccount increases the available